titanicsend/LXStudio-TE/resources/shaders/doc/SHADERFRAMEWORK.md

 -----
 ### The Easy Way

-- write your shader, and save it as an .fs file in the *resources/shaders* directory.
+- Write your shader, and save it as an .fs file in the *resources/shaders* directory.
 - Follow the boilerplate code and add a uniquely named class for your shader to either **ShaderPanelsPatternConfig.java** or ShaderEdgesPatternConfig.java in the directory *src/main/java/titanicsend/pattern/yoffa/config/*